-Police

-In Australia police protect people and properties, detect and prevent crime, and preserve peace for everyone.
+Police Assistance Line - 131 444 (for non-life-threatening situations) In Australia police protect people and properties, detect and prevent crime, and preserve peace for everyone.
 They are not connected to the military or politics.
 The police can help you feel safe.
+In a nonemergency situation, you can contact the local police station directly on: Knox Police Station (03) 9881 7000 or Launceston Police station 131 444